Trump hammers on ‘migrant crime.’ The reality: It’s not rampant, but a real concern.

 Nell Carroll/Atlanta Journal-Constitution/AP

-Charis Kubrin co-authored “Immigration and Crime: Taking Stock,” a review of dozens of studies dating back to the early 1900s.
-“If we take a very global look at what the studies say, what we know is that immigrants themselves offend at a lower rate than their native-born peers,” says Professor Kubrin, professor of criminology at the University of California Irvine.
+Charis Kubrin co-wrote “Immigration and Crime: Taking Stock,” a review of dozens of studies dating back to the early 1900s.
+“If we take a very global look at what the studies say, what we know is that immigrants themselves offend at a lower rate than their native-born peers,” says Professor Kubrin, professor of criminology at the University of California, Irvine.
 The studies found that crime rates in cities generally aren’t impacted by immigration.

 Among the studies she reviewed, the majority focused on immigrants overall.
 A smaller number looked at unauthorized immigrants and relied on population estimates from the government and research groups.

 Research on the unauthorized population is limited by scarce data collection on its size and related crime trends.
 The government and several researchers estimate 11 million unauthorized immigrants are living in the U.S., though it’s unclear how recent arrivals may impact these numbers.
-Experts also raise the likelihood of underreported crimes in unauthorized immigrant communities.
+Experts also raise the likelihood of underreported crimes in unauthorized-immigrant communities.
 Mistrust of law enforcement and fear of deportation factor in, they say.

 In domestic violence cases, for instance, some victims consider immigration consequences beyond themselves, says attorney Rosie Read.
 “They don’t want to get their partner deported,” she says, though they “want the abuse to stop.”